Bill Martin’s music career began in the 1960's performing folk music

 Denver FM jazz radio station, KADX.

 Hungry for more new jazz, some nights he would drive to the summit of nearby Rabbit Ears Pass where at nearly 10,000 feet he could tune in KADX broadcasting its signal from a mountain peak 150 miles in the distance.
-In solitude, under a canopy of stars he would absorb the masters, new artists and songs of the genre late into the evening.
+In solitude, under a cobalt sky he would absorb the masters, new artists and songs of the genre late into the evening.

 Satellite and internet radio were still years in the future.